Skip to Main Content

 Do I have to be a full-time student to get my Financial Aid?

 Not in all cases.
-If you are eligible, HOPE will cover up to 76% of tuition (based on the tuition rate for the 2021-2022 fiscal year) regardless of how many credit hours you are enrolled for.
+If you are eligible, HOPE will cover up to 100% of tuition only - no fees (based on the tuition rate for the 2023-2024 fiscal year) regardless of how many credit hours you are enrolled for.

 Pell funds on the other hand are prorated/adjusted according to your enrollment hours.
 This means, for example, that if you are enrolled half-time (6-8 credit hours) then you will be awarded 50% of the terms Pell budget for which you qualify.